University of Saskatchewan - Faculty Position in Veterinary Medical Imaging

-The primary responsibilities of the successful candidate include: Quality instruction in medical imaging to undergraduate and postgraduate veterinary students; participation in the clinical teaching and service programs of the Veterinary Medical Centre; and contributions to continuing education.
+Responsibilities: The primary responsibilities of the successful candidate include: Quality instruction in medical imaging to undergraduate and postgraduate veterinary students; participation and organizational responsibility in the clinical teaching and service programs of the Veterinary Medical Centre; and contributions to continuing education.
 Scholarship and clinical research in medical imaging will be encouraged and expected.

-Applicants must possess a D.V.M. degree or its equivalent and must be eligible for licensure to practice veterinary medicine in Saskatchewan.
+Qualifications: Applicants must possess a DVM degree or its equivalent and must be eligible for licensure to practice veterinary medicine in Saskatchewan.
 Candidates must have diplomate status or credentials acceptable to the American College of Veterinary Radiology (ACVR) or the European College of Veterinary Diagnostic Imaging (ECVDI) at the time the appointment becomes effective.
 Diplomate status in ACVR or ECVDI is required for tenure.

-Interested applicants should submit a letter of intent outlining special interests, experience and career goals, and a curriculum vitae including the names and addresses of three referees, to Dr. C. Shmon, Head, Department of Small Animal Clinical Sciences, Western College of Veterinary Medicine, University of Saskatchewan, 52 Campus Drive, Saskatoon, Saskatchewan, S7N 5B4 Canada; email: email@example.com, telephone: 306-966-7099.
+Applications: Interested applicants should submit a letter of intent outlining special interests, experience and career goals, and a curriculum vitae including the names and addresses and email addresses of three referees, and copies of credentials to Dr. Cindy Shmon, Head, Department of Small Animal Clinical Sciences, Western College of Veterinary Medicine, University of Saskatchewan, 52 Campus Drive, Saskatoon, Saskatchewan, S7N 5B4 Canada; email: firstname.lastname@example.org, telephone: 306-966-7099.

-Consideration of applications will begin January 1, 2014, and continue until a suitable candidate has been found.
+Consideration of applications will continue until a suitable candidate has been found.

 The University of Saskatchewan is strongly committed to a diverse and inclusive workplace that empowers all employees to reach their full potential.
 All members of the university community share a responsibility for developing and maintaining an environment in which differences are valued and inclusiveness is practiced.
 The university welcomes applications from those who will contribute to the diversity of our community.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.